Director: George Clooney

 Cast: Ryan Gosling, George Clooney, Philip Seymour Hoffman, Paul Giamatti, Marisa Tomei, Jeffrey Wright, Evan Rachel Wood

 Release Date: October 7th, 2011

 Governor Mike Morris (George Clooney) is one charismatic politician.
-He’s smart, witty and his rhetoric is so unabashedly liberal that the Democratic Party is close to choosing him as their party’s nominee.
+He’s smart, viagra order witty and his rhetoric is so unabashedly liberal that the Democratic Party is close to choosing him as their party’s nominee.
 It’s no wonder that idealistic press secretary Stephen Myers (Ryan Gosling) supports him with the eagerness of a political naif.
-Myers has worked on a lot of political campaigns before, but in a world of political compromise and compromising principles, he has fallen for a candidate he believes is the “real deal.”
+Myers has worked on a lot of political campaigns before, cheapest but in a world of political compromise and compromising principles, pharmacy he has fallen for a candidate he believes is the “real deal.”
 Myers’ brush with reality lies at the core of the new political thriller, The Ides of March.

 The story begins a few days before the important Ohio Democratic primary, which pits Morris against the more moderate Senator Pullman (Michael Mantell).
 Morris is leading in the polls but Pullman, backed by support from Republicans and independents who are allowed to vote in the primary, is gaining strength.
 Early on in the film, Myers accepts a meeting with one of Pullman’s main strategists (played by a cunning Paul Giamatti), which sets the stage for the rest of the film.
 Without going into details, the story eventually finds Myers questioning his loyalties to the Morris campaign and learning his candidate isn’t the political savior that Myers hoped he was.

 The film, directed by Clooney, is based on the play Farragut North by Beau Willimon.
 Clooney co-wrote the screenplay with frequent collaborator Grant Heslov as well as Willimon.